srnelson1/srnelson1.github.io/pages/qual_prep/qual_prep.md

 I am collecting solutions to different UGA quals on this website.
 You can find past UGA quals in most of the subjects {%include link.html href="https://www.math.uga.edu/past-qualifying-exams-0" text="here"%}.
-They go back quite a long way.
-Please use these notes judicuously, and spend time on each problem before checking a solution.
 Also, please inform me about any mistakes, typos, or errors.
 I cannot guarantee that each write up is correct, so do not take my notes as authoritative.

-There are some problems that I have not solved, and when this is the case I have noted it under the problem in red.
-If a solution is not given, I have just been too lazy and slow to write it.
-In either case, you can always provide me a solution.
-I will make sure to credit you for it on the website.

-Finally, there are some problems that I regard as "classic."
+If I did not know how to solve a problem, it is stated in red.
+If a solution is simply not given, I have just not gotten to it yet.
+(You can always send me a texed solution :D ).
+There are some problems that I regard as "classic."
 For these problems, I have written (Classic) on the problem in red.
-Some problems are not classic, but have classic techniques, and in these cases I have also written (Classic).
-I plan to change these problems to (Classic Technique) to spare you the trouble of figuring out if its a classic problem or classic technique.
-Also, I still have not gotten around to labeling all the classic problems.
+Some problems are not classic, but have classic techniques, and in these cases I have written (Classic Technique).

 ---